chenhao-ye/VG101-Recitation-Class-Notes/RC-week13-Checklist.md

 - Why we need a ctor?
   - When we view a class as an abstract (a black box) with invariant (some specific rules inside the box), we would expect the invariant is always valid from the time it is created
     - e.g. the `size` of class `DynamicSizeArray` should equal to the number of elements inside (initialized to zero); the `capacity` should be the side of allocated array so that we will not across the bound
-  - Every time a public function returns, the invariant should be maintance.
+  - Every time a public function returns, the invariant should be maintanced.
 - Ctor should be `public` (only in some tricky case that it can be `private`)

-- If the programmer doesn't write any constructors, compiler will automatically synthesize a default constructor for you (taking no argument, call all the ctor of its data members and do nothing else)
+- If the programmer doesn't write any constructors, compiler will automatically synthesize a default constructor for you (taking no argument, call all the ctors of its data members and do nothing else)

   - if you write one, the default one will not be synthesized